doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 ### HTTP request headers

  - **Content-Type**: Not defined
- - **Accept**: application/json
+ - **Accept**: Not defined

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **itemTempShow**
 > \Swagger\Client\Model\Item itemTempShow($hashid, $name, $item_id)

-Get an item from the temporal index
+Gets an item from the temporal index.

-Fetch an item from the search engine and temporal index
+Gets an item from the temporal index by its id.

 ### Example
 ```php